sharedstreets/sharedstreets-ref-system/README.md

 **Incident/road closure reporting:** transport authorities share data about street conditions in real-time with consumer applications.
 SharedStreets references can be used to streamline reporting procedures by providing a shared, non-proprietary format for describing roadway incidents and closure events.

-## DRAFT SharedStreets Referencing System
+## Core Concepts

-The SharedStreets Referencing system generates four layers of data:
+The SharedStreets Referencing system is built on four layers of data:

-1. **SharedStreets References:** basemap-independent references to street segments
+1. **SharedStreets References:** basemap-independent references for intersection to intersection street segments
 2. **SharedStreets Intersection:** nodes connecting street street segments references
-3. **SharedStreets Geometries:** geometries related to street segment references
+3. **SharedStreets Geometries:** geometries used to generate street segment references
 4. **OSM Metadata:** underlying OSM way and node references used to construct SharedStreets data

+### Segment references

+The OpenLR-style street segment references are the foundation of the SharedStreets Referencing System.
+These references allow users to uniquely describe any street segment in the world using just a few high-level characteristics of the road.
+This allows users with different map geometries to describe the same street segments in identical or nearly identical terms.
+This protects users' intellectual property and enables rapid reconciliation of street segments derived from different maps.

 ### Stable, non-proprietary shorthand IDs
 SharedStreets uses 128-bit shorthand identifiers to relate data within the SharedStreets referencing system.
-These IDs provide a basemap-independent system for linking to street segment references, intersections and geometries. **These identifiers are generated deterministically using a hash of the underlying data.** This means that two different users with the same input data can generate matching SharedStreets identifiers.
+These IDs provide a basemap-independent addressing system for street segment references, intersections and geometries. **These identifiers are generated deterministically using a hash of the underlying data.** This means that two different users with the same input data can generate matching SharedStreets identifiers.
 This simplifies data sharing, allowing users to match data using shorthand IDs whenever possible.

+### BYOM
+SharedStreets is based on the idea that users will maintain their own internal basemaps.
+Any basemap--open or proprietary--can generate SharedStreets references for sharing with others using a different map.
+With open basemap data users are encouraged to share the full set of SharedStreets data layers (references, geometries and metadata).
+Users with proprietary basemap data can share only the segment references, allowing exchange of information while protecting map street geometries and other intellectual property.

 ### Generating references + data tiles
-SharedStreets street and intersection references can be pre-generated from OSM data using the [SharedStreets Builder](https://github.com/sharedstreets/sharedstreets-builder) application.
-This allows anyone to rapidly match their data against existing segment references.
+SharedStreets street references, intersections and geometries can be generated from OSM data using the [SharedStreets Builder](https://github.com/sharedstreets/sharedstreets-builder) application.

-As part of the DRAFT release pre-generated SharedStreets tiles for New York City are included in this repository.
-Users can generate their own tiles for any betray OSM data set using the Builder application.
+As part of the DRAFT release pre-generated a sample of SharedStreets tiles for New York City are included in this repository.
+A zip archive of the full NYC tile set can be downloaded here (xxx MB file).
+Users can generate their own tiles for any arbitrary OSM data set using the Builder application.

 Once the data specification is finalized a SharedStreets will generate and maintain a global data tile set.

 The DRAFT release of SharedStreets uses JSON files, cut into mercator tiles at zoom level 10.
-These DRAFT tiles are verbose -- they are designed to
+These DRAFT tiles are verbose -- they are designed to support exploration and refinement of the specification.
+Once the spec is finalized SharedStreets will provide JSON and Protocol buffer tile formats.
+SharedStreets is also exploring use of lossy vector tile formats for distribution of data for web visualization.

-### BYOM
-SharedStreets is based on the idea that users can/should maintain their own internal basemaps.
-Any basemap--open or proprietary--can generate SharedStreets references that can be shared with others using a different map.
-With open base maps users are encouraged to share the full set of SharedStreets data layers (references, geometries and metadata).
+## DRAFT Data Formats

 ### SharedStreets References
 Building on the OpenLR location referencing system, SharedStreets references provide a global, basemap-independent system for describing streets.

+SharedStreets References (SSR) are directional edges in a road network.
+Two-way streets have two SSRs, one for each direction of travel, while a one-way street only has one SSR.
+In the draft specification these are label "forward references" and "back references," with the forward reference following the direction of the map geometry used to create the reference.

-Each SharedStreets Reference (SSR) consists of two or more location references (LRs) that describe the latitude and longitude of the beginning or end of a street segment.
+Each SharedStreets Reference consists of two or more location references (LRs) that describe the latitude and longitude of the beginning or end of a street segment.
 SSRs also describe type of road, and length of the geometry connecting terminal points.
 In combination these attributes uniquely describe any road segment, and can be used to look up corresponding streets in users’ internal maps.

-- Each SSR describes a directional street segment, between corresponding intersections.
-Two-way streets are described using two SSRs, one in each direction, while a one-way street only has one SSR.
-- For long segments LRs are repeated every 15km, segments shorter than 15km have only a beginning and end LR.
-- LRs describe the compass bearing of the street geometry immediately following the the LR.
-The final LR of a SSR does not provide a bearing.
-- An initial set of SSRs are built using OpenStreetMap (OSM) data, however, in the future SharedStreets users will be able to publicly register SSRs for streets not found in OSM.
-These could include data found in commercial or government maintained basemaps.
-Users do not have to share the underlying data, only the SSR descriptor.
+####Forward Reference

 ```javascript
 {